peterhurford/batchman/README.md

 }
 ```

 Which will work to store each batch generated (except the first, which you'd have to make an exception for).
+This way you don't have to keep a very large (too large) object in R memory, and can work on it in parts.

 ## Combine Batches